 This jerk shrimp pasta recipe combines tender, seasoned shrimp, bell peppers, and a cheesy cream sauce with al dente pasta to create an easy weeknight meal that leaves you feeling like you took a quick trip to the Caribbean.
+And, speaking of quick, it's ready in 20 minutes!

-Just like my Cajun creamy shrimp pasta, this jerk shrimp pasta recipe is loaded with bold flavors that perfectly complement the mild seafood flavor of everyone's favorite shellfish.
-This recipe is a particular favorite because it's so easy you can make it for busy weeknight dinners or as a quick and easy meal for special occasions.
+Just like my Cajun creamy shrimp pasta, this creamy jerk shrimp pasta recipe is loaded with bold flavors that perfectly complement the mild seafood flavor of everyone's favorite shellfish.

-Why You'll Love This Jerk Shrimp Pasta
+Why You'll Love This Recipe

-- Bold Flavor: A combination of jerk seasoning, paprika, ginger, and a few other spices gives this recipe a bold flavor.
+- Bold Flavor: A combination of Jamaican jerk seasoning, paprika, ginger, and a few other spices gives this recipe a bold flavor.

 - Quick and Easy: It only takes about 30 minutes from start to finish to make this recipe.